npquintos/VIDM/README.md

 there are additional functionalities that I wish to include namely:

 ## "Normal" mode that will apply to windows
-## You go into *Normal* mode by pressing Alt-TAB, which also simultaneously select the previously selected window. ##
+## You go into *Normal* mode by pressing Alt-TAB, which also simultaneously select the previously selected window, or
+   pressing Caps-Lock, which is remapped and is no longer functioning as usual ##

 When in normal mode, jklh will move between windows without modifier.
 You could access the same functionality while in "Insert" mode but using the windows button in addition to jklh